p-doom/crowd-code/README.md

 ![crowd-code Extension](https://raw.githubusercontent.com/mattia-consiglio/vs-code-recorder/main/img/preview.gif)

+As soon as the extension activates, recording commences automatically.
+Recording automatically stop upon IDE closure.
-You can control the recording in two ways:
+Additionally, you can control the recording in two ways:

 1. Using the status bar (on the right): Click on "Start recording" to begin and "Stop recording" to end.
 2. Using the VS Code Recorder sidebar: Click on the extension icon in the activity bar to open the sidebar, where you can: